ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 ##### Regular Expression for Korean searching

-Provides PCRE2 compatibility mode for support Regular Expressions used in Korean searching.
-Refer to [**SQL Reference Manual**](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/SQL%20Reference.md).
+To support searching a regular expression in Korean,  Altibase provides PCRE2 compatibility mode.
+The PCRE2 compatibility mode supports the regular expression syntax of the PCRE2 library.
+Please refer to [**SQL Reference Manual**](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/SQL%20Reference.md) for more information.

 ##### Fetch Across Rollback

-To address the 'Fetch out of sequence' error issue, we now provide the 'fetch across rollback' feature.
+To address the issue of 'Fetch out of sequence' error occurring during rollback using CURSOR HOLD ON, now Altibase provides the 'fetch across rollback' feature.

-##### Improved Queue Functionality with Delete Statement Control
+##### Improved Queue Functionality With Delete Statement Control

 Queue functionality has been enhanced to allow the use of DELETE statements.
 Additionally, new 'DELETE ON' and 'DELETE OFF' clauses have been introduced to control the execution of DELETE statements within queues.
-Refer to [**SQL Reference Manual**](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/SQL%20Reference.md) and V$QUEUE_DELETE_OFF performance view for more information.
+Refer to [**SQL Reference Manual**](https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.3/eng/SQL%20Reference.md) for more information.
+Plus, Altibase provides V$QUEUE_DELETE_OFF performance view.

 ##### Sequence Restart Statement